Afrikaner cattle

-The Afrikaner, also known as the Africander, is a breed of taurine-indicine ("Sanga") cattle indigenous to South Africa.

-Huge herds of Sanga type cattle were herded by the Khoikhoi (Hottentots) when the Dutch established the Cape Colony in 1652.
+The Afrikaner or Africander is an African breed of taurine-indicine cattle in the Sanga group of African cattle.
+It is derived from the cattle of the Khoikhoi (Hottentot) people which were already present in the area of modern South Africa when the Dutch East India Company established the Cape Colony in 1652.

 History

-Afrikaners share coancestry with the Nguni and Drakensberger breeds.
-They most likely diverged 655–960 years ago.
-Anecdotal evidence from Portuguese sailors suggest that herds of Afrikaner-like cattle had been kept by the Khoikhoi since at least the 15th Century.
+The Afrikaner shares ancestry with the Nguni and Drakensberger breeds, from which it may have diverged some 655–960 years ago.
+Anecdotal evidence from Portuguese sailors suggests that herds of Afrikaner-like cattle had been kept by the Khoikhoi since at least the fifteenth century.

-The breed almost became extinct in the early 20th century during the Second Boer War, their numbers depleted through destruction and due to an outbreak of Rinderpest that halved the country's total cattle population.
-After the war, programs were put in place to improve the breed.
+The breed almost became extinct at the time of the Second Boer War (1899–1902) as a result both of wartime destruction and of a rinderpest outbreak of that halved the total cattle population of the country.
+Steps were taken to improve the breed after the war.

-In 1912, the first Afrikaner studbook was formed in South Africa in order to control the breed's development.
-However, due to the recently depleted numbers of Afrikaner cattle, a high degree of inbreeding occurred at this time.
+A stud-book was started in 1912; as numbers were depleted, there was a high degree of inbreeding at this time.

-In 1923, it was proposed that Afrikaners be sent to the United States, and in 1932 the US government imported a herd to introduce new blood to the Gulf Coast.
+Export to the United States was proposed in 1923, and a herd was shipped to the Gulf Coast in 1932.
 In 1929, a bull and two cows (one a calf) were gifted to the King George V by the Africander Cattle Breeders' Society of South Africa.
-The first five Afrikaners arrived in Australia in 1953 and were taken to the CSIRO's Belmont station for research into their adaptability to the Australian climate.
-They were imported from Texas and Florida.
+Five of the cattle were sent in 1953 from Texas and Florida to the Commonwealth Scientific and Industrial Research Organisation in Belmont, Australia, for research into their adaptability to the Australian climate.

-During the first half of the 20th century, Afrikaners were being bred to reduce the size of their hump, as this was unsightly to farmers used to the taurine cattle shape.
+During the first half of the twentieth century, Afrikaners were being bred to reduce the size of their hump, as this was unsightly to farmers used to the taurine cattle shape.

-The Afrikaner was the most abundant cattle breed in South Africa until the 1970s, however, problems associated with inbreeding, lowered fertility and decreased reproductive period in cows decreased their popularity among local farmers.
-Crossbreeding with exotic cattle breeds may have also contributed to the decline in population numbers, as well as the introduction of the Brahman to southern Africa.
+The Afrikaner was the most abundant cattle breed in South Africa until the 1970s, when numbers fell as a result of inbreeding, lowered fertility and decreased reproductive period in cows; crossbreeding with exotic cattle breeds and the introduction of the Brahman to southern Africa may also have contributed to the decline.

-Breed characteristics
+Afrikaner cattle have about 4% European ancestry.